vighneshiyer/vighneshiyer.com/content/research/ideas_and_directions/code_driven_x.md

 # The Missing Parts of Code-Driven X

+- Code-specified abstractions
+- Building abstractions on top of abstractions - apply the EDA CAD methodology to other domains
+- But focus on the visual aspect of what you're describing to avoid getting bogged down in code when design is actually visual-first.
+Let the code work for you wrt metaprogramming, generation, and constraints.
+- This essentially is about digital twins for everything (https://en.wikipedia.org/wiki/Digital_twin)

 ## The Technical Elements

 1. Two-way synchronization between code and visualization / 'compiled form'